davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v002 calculates relative rank of two-card and one-card hands
 * InitialCardGameAnalysis_202301_v002 pre-processing for ranking suits by hand
 * InitialCardGameAnalysis_202301_v002 each hand includes counts and ranks by suit
+* InitialCardGameAnalysis_202301_v002 maps each hand number to a symmetric hand